The Advantages and Disadvantages of Design-Build and Design-Bid-Build

-Ultimately, both methods result in a solid completed building in a timely manner.
+Ultimately, both methods result in a solid building, completed in a timely manner.
 However, there are some key differences between the two styles that will help you decide which is the best system for your project.
 Those differences range from cost to project length.
 The following sections will break down the advantages and disadvantages between design-build and design-bid-build.

-With the building design and construction performed by one group, the risk of issues is greatly reduced.
+With the design and construction performed by one group, the risk of issues is reduced.
 The construction team has input throughout the design process and the design team is readily available to address any building issues that come up during construction.

 “Perhaps the biggest advantage of design-build is that it affords for earlier involvement of the build teams, namely the lead builder and its specialty contractors, to provide their expertise in regard to more efficient materials selection, constructability and schedule.”

 There’s no delay between the design phase and the building phase where bids are collected.
-The transition between stages is seamless, and often times the construction can start while designing is still happening, leading to even less interruptions.
+The transition between stages is seamless, and often times the construction can start while designing is still happening, leading to even fewer interruptions.

 While it might not be the cheaper option, design-build costs are often more predictable.
 The design-builder can wrap the whole price into a solid range that should be pretty close to the final cost, which will allow the project owner to better budget from the start.